Sign up to explore more

 Children(s):

-1873 marked the beginning of Charles Ralph GOUNDRY's life in All Saints, Newcastle-upon-Tyne, to parents Ralph GOUNDRY and Apphia Susanna WORRALL.
-Charles Ralph GOUNDRY passed in 1912 at the "Criterion Hotel", Malmesbury, South Africa.
+In 1873, Charles Ralph GOUNDRY entered the world in All Saints, Newcastle-upon-Tyne, born to Ralph GOUNDRY and Apphia Susanna WORRALL.
+In 1881, Charles Ralph GOUNDRY was recorded in the census in 9 Pigott Street, Limehouse, London.
+Charles Ralph GOUNDRY passed away in 1912 in the "Criterion Hotel", Malmesbury, South Africa.

 Parents